Texas energy sector struggles to thaw after deep freeze

-Feb 17 (Reuters) - A deep freeze kept the Texas energy sector in the dark for a fifth day on Wednesday, with Houston's major shipping channel closed overnight and at least a fifth of U.S. refining output offline.
+Feb 17 (Reuters) - A deep freeze kept the Texas energy sector in the dark for a fifth day on Wednesday, as oilfield producers remained without power and at least a fifth of U.S. refining output was still offline.

-About 500,000 to 1.2 million bpd of crude production has also been shut, including in the Permian, the largest U.S. oilfield, and it could be weeks before it is fully restored, industry analysts said.

 The cold snap, which has killed 21 people and knocked out power to millions of people in Texas is not expected to let up until this weekend.